cucumber/cucumber-jvm/cucumber-picocontainer/README.md

 instance of `StepDefinition`.
 This instance is then used to invoke the Given/ When/Then methods on.

-Note: _Classes declaring step definitions and their dependencies must be `public`._
+Note: _When using `cucumber-pico`, classes declaring step definitions must be public and have a public constructor._

 ```java
 package com.example.app;